geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 - **[Release](#geohot-000022)**: A new release, version 0.11, is planned for after the meeting.
 The main feature is the integration of ONNX, removing the need for extra imports.
 A key focus is ensuring the wheel file size is around 1MB.

 - **[Rangeify](#geohot-000234)**: Geohot is hoping to merge Rangeify this week.
-This major refactor will replace the grouper, kernelize, shape tracker, and lower, with the goal of improving kernel splitting and view handling.
+This major refactor will replace the grouper, kernelize, ShapeTracker, and lower, with the goal of improving kernel splitting and view handling.
 It will initially be available via an environment variable flag.

 - **[MLPerf LLaMA](#chenyu-000923)**: Work on model parallel is waiting on evaluation correctness and resolving compiler errors on LLVM and HIP.
 For the 8B model, the new dataset was just uploaded, and they plan to start trying it, though it may require more drive space.
 Work is also being done on supporting smaller data types like BFLOAT16 and FP8.